 XYplorer: Trigger Word Document Compare26 Jun 2018

-A lot of my work revolves around documentationm and in business, Microsoft Word documents still rule.
+A lot of my work revolves around documentation and in business, Microsoft Word documents still rule.
 Word of course comes with it’s own built-in version tracking feature, but by default this feature is enabled.
-It has to be pueposefully enabled as it can make documents confusing and cumbersome for those who don’t fully understand how to use it.
+It has to be purposefully enabled as it can make documents confusing and cumbersome for those who don’t fully understand how to use it.
 Unfortunately from time to time, people send me document revisions where they have neglected to enable track changes, and it is important to identify what has actually changed.
 In these scenarios, we can fall back to Word’s document compare feature to identify the changes.

 This solution consists of two parts.
 The first part if an XYplorer script that gets the file paths for the selected files and then passes that on to the second part.
 That second part is unsurprisingly a VBScript, as VBScript has good support for interacting directly with instances of Microsoft Word.